 Oh, but if life was like the movies where sometimes we get second chances….I can’t put into words how I’ve broken my own heart, but I know it pales in comparison to how I broke my soul mate’s heart.
 I’m so sorry sweetness.
 If you ever read this, I’m so sorry.

 What would I like to say to this guy?
 First, reading this broke my heart and I don’t even know you!
 Oh, how I want to hug this guy and tell him that after five years, he really needs to start forgiving himself and accepting what is, not trapped in the frustration of not being able to change the past.

-Whatever it is that he needs, he needs to take some action, so that his now life starts working for him.
+He needs to take some action so that his now life starts working for him.
 Otherwise, he will remain in this state of divorce regret, self-loathing, hopelessness and unhappiness.

 He should reflect on his mistakes in a productive way—not a way in which he beats himself up.
 God forgives, so why can’t he forgive himself?

 Trust me, I’ve made some really really bad decisions in my life, and I have so many regrets that I cannot even count them.
 But, I have made numerous wonderful choices that resulted in the most beautiful and precious things in my life.
 It starts with my children.
 How can you regret a marriage that gave you such gifts?
 You can’t.
-You can only learn from the choices you made and try to make better ones in the future.
+You can only reflect on why you made the decisions you did, why they were wrong, learn from the choices you made, and try to make better ones in the future.

 In closing, this sweet man who can’t let go of his divorce regret needs to take some action to make his life work.
 That might mean working on his marriage or it might mean divorce.
-He needs to find a way to be happy and instead of focusing on his mistakes every minute, focus on having gratitude for his children, possibly his wife, his family, and all the other meaningful people and things in his life.
+He needs to find a way to be happy and instead of focusing on his mistakes every minute.
+He should try to focus on having gratitude for his children, possibly his wife, his family, and all the other meaningful people and things in his life.